 Katie grew up in the Eastern Townships and is a proud alumnus of Alexander Galt Regional High School.
 After completing her BA in Political Science at Carleton University, Katie discovered her passion for teaching and never looked back.
 She became ESL-certified while working with Spanish-speaking migrants in the United States, and she proceeded to parlay her love of travel and education by taking on teaching opportunities in Ghana, China, and South Korea.
 Returning to Canada in 2010, she obtained her B. Ed. from the University of Ottawa before moving to the Stanstead area with her husband.
 Katie was instrumental in the establishment of Phelps, and under her guidance, the program has grown from a single program to 7 diverse educational offerings.
 “As an educator, working at Phelps is a dream come true.
 I have the opportunity to support a student through every step of their education and watch the evolution of the whole child.
 That is what makes being a part of Phelps truly special”.

 Another lifelong Townshipper, Clea brings years of mentorship experience and grassroots knowledge to Phelps’ programs.
 She holds both a BA in Clinical Psychology and a Master’s Certificate in Business Management from Bishop’s University.
-In addition to her tireless work handling volunteer recruitment, marketing, finances and fundraising for Phelps, Clea also coordinates and animates the local youth centre, Le Lounge.
+For the last four years, Clea coordinated and animated the local youth centre, Le Lounge, spending Friday evenings with Stanstead teens.
+In addition to her tireless work handling volunteer recruitment, marketing and fundraising for Phelps, Clea also coordinates Sunnyside Elementary's Community Learning Centre.
 In her spare time, she enjoys working with horses, practicing yoga, and playing racket sports.
 “We dream big at Phelps, and it is immensely rewarding to see those dreams become a reality and have such a direct impact on the community.
 What we do at Phelps is tangible; this is the reason why I am so proud to be part of Phelps”.

 Jayme is proud a Stanstead native.
 Like the vast majority of students in Phelps’ programs, Jayme made the often daunting transition from the small, local Sunnyside Elementary school to the substantially larger Alexander Galt Regional more than an hour away by bus from her home.
 Jayme recently obtained her Masters of Public Health from the University of Guelph and as new member of the Phelps team, is keen to put her specialization of community health to use in her hometown.
 She is passionate about healthy living and loves spending time outdoors, especially playing competitive softball.
 “I was drawn to Phelps because of our community engagement, inspirational successes, and the impact the program was having on the community,” says Jayme.
 “I see so much potential for Phelps to grow in the coming years and am thrilled to be part of it.”